Essays, Interviews & Reviews

 “Wendy Red Star and Beatrice Red Star Fletcher” (essay on Wendy Red Star’s Four Seasons, an interactive museum installation, dioramas, and questions of display), Accelerate: Access and Inclusion at The Tang Teaching Museum 2 (2018)

-Interviews with Wendy Red Star and with Deborah Roberts, Accelerate: Access and Inclusion at The Tang Teaching Museum 2 (2018)
+Interview with Deborah Roberts, Accelerate: Access and Inclusion at The Tang Teaching Museum 2 (2018)

 Catalog entry on Willie Cole’s To get to the other side, 2001, Accelerate: Access and Inclusion at The Tang Teaching Museum 1, (2017)

-“Diminutive Deco: Cigarette Holders in the Jazz Age,” Art Deco New York (Journal of the Art Deco Society of New York) 1, no. 1 (Spring 2016).
+“Diminutive Deco: Cigarette Holders in the Jazz Age,” Art Deco New York (Journal of the Art Deco Society of New York) 1, no. 1 (Spring 2016)

 In the narrative of Jazz Age smoking and its accoutrements, the cigarette (and its holder) played a surprisingly significant social role.